Nova A.

 • Reflect on your Knowledge

 Remember that you need to provide insight into the writing style of the author while doing the analysis.
 Word choice also depicts your strength.
-Gather knowledge about the rhetorical devices and literary critics used in work, which you can discuss and explain in your essay.
+Gather knowledge about the rhetorical devices and literary critics used in the work, which you can discuss and explain in your essay.

-• Do a Background Research
+• Do Background Research

 Another vital trick to consider while picking the topic is to do background research.
 You can compile a list of topics, which seem captivating.
 After that, narrow down the list and select the final topic by researching the topic’s available information.